How to use voice typing in Windows 11

 Is voice typing really functional?

-While voice typing sounds slick on the surface, anyone who’s ever used speech recognition software may be asking the question: is it functional?
+While voice typing sounds slick on the surface, anyone who’s ever used speech recognition software may ask: is it functional?
 The answer, of course, varies based on your intended use.

-If you’re simply taking notes, and absolute accuracy isn’t important, voice typing is fit for purpose.
+If you’re simply taking notes, and absolute accuracy isn’t important, voice typing is suitable.
 You could even use the feature for compiling rough first drafts if you’re open to a serious editing session later.

 However, as a primary means of transferring text to page, the voice typing technology isn’t quite there yet—but it has certainly gotten better.